-In FY2021, sharing in the desire of Springs Academy-operated by the women's volleyball team Hisamitsu Springs-to support the healthy growth of children, we jointly conducted an event called "Glico Jump Up Challenge" targeting the healthy development of children.
-Approximately 60 children in their first to sixth year in elementary school participated in three of the academy's classes according to age and skill level.
-Former Japanese national team player SHINNABE Risa served as the guest coach.
-We developed a special challenge menu with Ms. SHINNABE aimed at developing the children's volleyball and communication skills, including warming up in fun ways using Pocky stick balloons, and getting the children to set their best records while discussing among themselves how to improve.
-At the end of the event, children read out letters they wrote and passed them to their parents to convey their feelings of appreciation for their families.
-We also worked to support the growth of children in all aspects, such as holding seminars for parents regarding the nutrients and meals necessary for growing children and inviting families to Glicopia Kobe.
+Sharing in the desire of Springs Academy-operated by the women's volleyball team Hisamitsu Springs-to support the healthy growth of children, we have been conducting an event called "Glico Jump Up Challenge" since 2021.
+We developed and implemented a special challenge menu with guest coach and former Japanese national team player SHINNABE Risa aimed at developing the children's volleyball and communication skills.
+We also work to support the growth of children in all aspects, such as holding seminars for families regarding the nutrients and meals necessary for growing children and offering invitations to Glicopia Kobe.